-Sheikh Abdulla Bin Fahad Bin Jassim Bin Jaber Al Thani Appointed As GWC Managing Director

-(MENAFN- Dubai PR Network) Sheikh Abdulla Bin Fahad Bin Jassim Bin Jaber Al Thani appointed as GWC Managing Director
+Sheikh Abdulla Bin Fahad Bin Jassim Bin Jaber Al Thani appointed as GWC Managing Director

-Gulf Warehousing Company Q.P.S.C (GWC) – one of the fastest-growing logistics businesses in the MENA region – is proud to announce the appointment of Sheikh Abdulla Bin Fahad Bin Jassim Bin Jaber Al Thani as its Managing Director and Board Member.
-This appointment reaffirms the company's pursuit of growth within the State of Qatar and beyond.
+(MENAFN- Gwclogistics) Gulf Warehousing Company Q.P.S.C (GWC) – one of the fastest-growing logistics businesses in the MENA region ¬– is proud to announce the appointment of Sheikh Abdulla Bin Fahad Bin Jassim Bin Jaber Al Thani as its Managing Director and Board Member.
+This appointment reaffirms the company’s pursuit of growth within the State of Qatar and beyond.

 As a company deeply rooted in Qatar’s economic landscape, GWC is playing a pivotal role in achieving the nation’s ambitions of becoming a global hub for logistics services and enhancing its appeal as a centre for global investment and business.